 Although this may be a good thing to tell someone who has lost a pet, it may be interpreted as a bad joke.
 Different people have different beliefs about the afterlife.
 Such a statement can, therefore, do more harm than good.
 If you are saying it to someone who is deeply religious and holds such beliefs, it's OK.
 Otherwise, such a statement won't be received well.

 Even with all the tips discussed above, it may be a daunting task finding something to say when someone loses a pet.
 That’s where pet condolence cards and sympathy notes come in handy.
 You can make or buy a pet sympathy card.
 If you are making one, there are some great ideas you can explore.
-Remember to use the pet’s name and any of the sympathy messages ideas we have listed below.
+Remember to use the pet’s name and any of the pet sympathy card message ideas we have listed below.

 Example #1:"Dear Becky, I am shocked to hear about the loss of your amazing dog.
 I know he meant the world to you, your family, and special friends who got to meet him like myself.
 I am here for you.
 Love Angelina."